ethereum/go-ethereum/docs/_interface/sync-modes.md

 There are some hardware factors that determine the speed of the state healing (speed of disk read/write and internet connection) and also the total gas used in each block (more gas means more changes to the state that have to be handled).

+To summarize, snap sync progresses in the following sequence:
+- download and verify headers
+- download block bodies and receipts
+- download raw state data
+- regenerate state trie
+- heal state trie to account for newly arriving data

 **Note** Snap sync is the default behaviour, so if the `--syncmode` value is not passed to Geth at startup, Geth will use snap sync.
 A node that is started using `snap` will switch to block-by-block sync once it has